Gordon McLendon: Author

 McLendon became an authority on precious metals and wrote a book entitled Get Really Rich in the Coming Super Metals Boom, published in 1981.
 He also authored a number of other books, including How to Succeed in Broadcasting (1961), Correct Spelling in Three Hours (1962), Understanding American Government (1964), and 100 Years of America in Sound (1965).

 Politics

+In 1954, he called for a US withdrawal of NATO, citing financial cost, and suggesting instead that European countries be responsible for their security.

-McLendon, a conservative Democrat, garnered only 43 percent of the vote in a primary race against incumbent US Senator Ralph Yarborough in 1964.
-During the campaign he was accompanied by such Hollywood luminaries as John Wayne, Chill Wills, and Robert Cummings.
+McLendon, a conservative Democrat, garnered 43% of the vote in a primary race against liberal incumbent US Senator Ralph Yarborough in 1964.
+During the campaign, he was accompanied by such Hollywood luminaries as John Wayne, Chill Wills, and Robert Cummings.
+He ran on a platform of opposing the Civil Rights Act, arguing that it gave "broad and sweeping powers" to the federal government.

 He entered the primary for the 1968 Texas gubernatorial election, but withdrew from both the election and the Democratic Party, citing President Lyndon Johnson's Vietnam War policies.

-Jack Ruby was an admirer of McLendon.
+McLendon reportedly provided funds for Gerry Patrick Hemmings "Interpen" organisation, an anti-Castro armed grouping.
+In 1978, McLendon and producer Fred Weintraub worked on an idea for a TV series about the CIA.
+He was disillusioned with the negative portrayal of the agency, such as in the film Three Days of the Condor.
+As a result, McLendon and CIA veteran David Atlee Phillips approached CIA Director Stansfield Turner in March 1978 about the idea, although nothing came of the proposal.

+McLendon was acquainted with Jack Ruby, the alleged killer of Lee Harvey Oswald.
+Ruby was both an admirer and friend of McLendon, he told the FBI that McLendon was one of his six "closest friends".
+McLendon allowed Ruby to advertise on his radio station, KLIF.
+Following Ruby's arrest, he asked George Senator to get in contact with McLendon to let him know where he was.
+Ruby testified that the day before his murder of Oswald, he attempted to call McLendon but could not reach him and the last letter Ruby wrote before he died in prison was to McLendon.

 Later life

 In December 1985, McLendon was reported to have been critically wounded while cleaning his .38-caliber pistol.
 He died of cancer at his ranch home near Lake Dallas, Texas, on September 14, 1986.
 He was inducted into the National Radio Hall of Fame in 1994.